 Methods: Thematic analysis of data from 44 in-depth interviews with bereaved carers exploring their experience of end of life transitions (from one place of care to another) for their deceased relative or friend.

-Results: A range of social support types were identified for this group of participants.
-Key themes throughout the data included: carers drawing on emotional and information support from the care recipient; carers requiring more emotional and tangible support; a need for multidimensional support from health professionals to facilitate their role as carers; and finally, how the carers feel the priority for professionals is often adherence to process rather the provision of support for carers.
+Results: A range of social support types were identified.
+Key themes included: carers drawing on emotional and information support from the care recipient; carers requiring more emotional and tangible support; a need for multidimensional support from health professionals to facilitate their role as carers; and finally, how the carers feel the priority for professionals is often adherence to process rather the provision of support for carers.
 There was also an emphasis on the importance of relationships with both health professionals and family members.

 Conclusions: Social support for carers providing end of life care is almost exclusively based around end of life care ‘work’.
 In comparison to other recent research suggesting friends are key in providing social support (Donnellan, Bennett & Soulsby, 2015), our study suggests that relationships with family and health professionals are paramount.
 Multidimensional support is needed for carers to enhance their resilience.